pavel-filatov/yelp-challenge/README.md

     What this script do:
     1. creates keyspace and tables inside the Cassandra
     2. runs Spark application for data ingestion

+    **IMPORTANT:** This script may fail for several times with the following message:
+    ```bash
+    Connection error: ('Unable to connect to any servers', {'127.0.0.1': error(111, "Tried connecting to [('127.0.0.1', 9042)].
+Last error: Connection refused")})
+    ```
+    This behavior occurs when Cassandra has not ran yet.
+    Please be patient and run the script a bit later.

 4. Once the ingestion app completed, you may explore the data within Cassandra unsing `cqlsh`.